pallaviukhalkar/delta-demo/README.md

 # delta-demo
-This is the Demo for Git and GitHub class
+This is the Demo for Git and GitHub class.